 Two South Africans have told the BBC of their joy at cycling almost 11,000km (6,800 miles) to Saudi Arabia for the Muslim Hajj pilgrimage.

 Natheem Cairncross, 28 and Imtiyaz Haron, 25, reached Mecca days before it started - ending a nine-month journey from Cape Town.
+"It was a life-changing experience.
+I would definitely do it again," Mr Cairncross told the BBC.

 Millions of Muslims descend on Mecca every year for the religious ritual.